-If you’re unfamiliar with what a furring strip is, it’s best described as a long, slender strip that’s constructed from either wood or metal.
-In most cases, furring strips are 1” x 2” or 1” x 3” in size and can be applied both horizontally or vertically.
-Metal furring strips come in two different styles.
-They include:
+If you’re unfamiliar with a furring strip, it’s best described as a long, slender strip that’s constructed from either wood or metal.
+In most cases, furring strips are 1” x 2” or 1” x 3” in size and can be applied either horizontally or vertically.
+Metal furring strips come in two different styles:

-Z-channel shaped: These furring channels are also a very popular choice and is commonly used in residential home improvement projects due to its versatility and the amount of fastening methods it supports.
+- Z-channel shaped: These furring channels are also a very popular choice and are commonly used in residential home improvement projects due to its versatility and the number of fastening methods it supports.

 Furring strips used for supportive structure